At a glance: In-app-events relating to user actions and events sent by the app or S2S to the platform are available in in-app raw-data reports.

 Which Geo do events belong to?

-AppsFlyer sets the user location parameters, i.e. country, city, DMA etc. according to the user's IP address on install time.
+AppsFlyer sets the user location parameters, for example country, city, DMA, etc. according to the user's IP address on install time.

 However, human users tend to move around and perform in-app-events from different locations and IP addresses than during their original installs.